Snowdrop Season at Lytham Hall runs early each year throughout February, when you can also enjoy ‘Snowdrop Sundays’.

 February 2 & 3, 9 & 10, 16 & 17, 23 & 24

 Admission: £3 per adult, children go free

-In February we welcome the return of millions of snowdrops to the parkland of Lytham hall, when the snowdrop season will be in full swing.
+In February, millions of snowdrop flowers bloom throughout the parkland of Lytham hall, when the annual snowdrop season is in full swing.

-Visit us for a wander among the snowdrops, highlighted by frames for a picture-opportunity.
+Visit the Hall for a wander among the snowdrops, highlighted by frames for a picture-opportunity.
 For children there is a “find the fairy” trail along the way, which is included in the entry price.

 Entry to the parkland these weekends is £3 per adult and free for children.

 - A picturesque trail through the grounds, highlighted on your trail map.

 - A Friends of Lytham Hall bric-a-brac and snowdrop shop in the courtyard

 - A warm tea room to have lunch or a warm drink.